danielsogl/awesome-cordova-plugins/DEVELOPER.md

-# Ionic Native Developer Guide
+# Awesome Cordova Plugins Developer Guide

-This is a short guide on creating new plugin wrappers for Ionic Native.
+This is a short guide on creating new plugin wrappers for Awesome Cordova Plugins.

 ## Creating Plugin Wrappers